AstroMen/AWS-Practice/AWS_Common_Services_Cheatsheet.md

 # List S3 buckets
 aws s3 ls

-# Copy a file to an S3 bucket
+# Upload a file to an S3 bucket
 aws s3 cp myfile.txt s3://my-bucket/myfile.txt

+# Download a file from an S3 bucket
+aws s3 cp s3://my-bucket/my-file.txt my-file.txt

+# Delete a file from a bucket
+aws s3 rm s3://my-bucket/my-file.txt

 # Delete an S3 bucket
+aws s3 rb s3://my-bucket

+# Delete a bucket and all its contents
 aws s3 rb s3://my-bucket --force

 # Sync a directory with an S3 bucket